TEF

 Intermediaries matter

-The professional integrity and livelihood of trade intermediaries — Custom House Agents, customs brokers and freight forwarders — is a core registered object of TEF, not an ancillary consideration.
+The professional integrity and livelihood of intermediaries and service providers in regulated sectors — including Custom House Agents, customs brokers and freight forwarders — is a core registered object of TEF, not an ancillary consideration.

 Public-Record Research · Independent Analysis · Published in the Public Interest